 Asking your significant other to change their style, body, haircut, or personality is not okay.
 Healthy relationships mean that you both embrace each other’s individuality!
 He should love you for the awesome girl that you are, not the girl he wants to mold you to become.

 It’s natural to feel a little twinge of jealousy when your boyfriend starts spending a lot of time outside of class working on a project with his gorgeous lab partner, but the important thing is that you trust him enough to know that he would never do anything that could potentially ruin your relationship.
 You shouldn’t become so worried about his possible infidelity that your possessiveness is what actually ends up ruining the relationship!
 The reverse is also true; he shouldn’t be so jealous of your guy friends that it ends up making you feel suffocated.

-“I dated a guy for a few years in high school, and he literally cut off my connections with every single guy friend I had prior to dating him,” says Theresa*, a junior from Penn State.
+“I dated a guy for a few years in high school, and he literally cut off my connections with every single guy friend I had prior to dating him,” says Theresa* from Penn State.
 “He actually even went through my Facebook once and deleted all of the ones that he wasn’t friends with.
 I was only allowed to hang out with him, and with his guy friends when he was there.
 Somehow I was so head over heels for him that I didn’t even see how unhealthy it was for him to control me like that just because he was jealous and insecure.”

 Lorah says that jealousy and possessiveness “are both disrespectful of the other person at their core.
 They come from our own issues, again, of insecurity.
 We don't own other people, and jealousy says so much more about us than it does about what the other person is doing or not doing.”

 Behavior like this is unacceptable and goes back to the fact that you should both have your own lives outside of your relationship together.
 You should be okay with him having female friends, and he should be okay with you having male friends, so long as you trust each other!